PlanX-Universe/D2F/README.md

 - **Uncertainty and Risk:** Key aspects that characterise the inherently non-deterministic real-world planning domains.
 - **Trust:** A fundamental consideration in all phases of AI planning system development, representing the confidence agents place in the system's ability to make reliable and right decisions.
+- **Engineering Guidance:** Support for knowledge engineers and software engineers in the process of designing, identifying, and categorising realistic aspects required for the development process.
+- **Categorisation:** Organisation of a broad range of realistic aspects in several abstraction levels.

 ## Core Features

+- **Real-World Impact:** Impact the design, development, and applicability of AI planning systems in real-world settings by supporting software engineers and knowledge engineers in identifying key aspects of real-world planning problems.
+- **Comprehensiveness:** Provide a broad range of planning features suitable for real-world planning domains.
-- **Adaptability:** Select realistic aspects based on the specific needs of planning domains and AI planning systems.
+- **Customisability:** Enable the selection of realistic aspects based on the specific needs of planning domains and AI planning systems.
-- **Transparency:** Develop AI planning systems and AI planning domains based on a common and inclusive notion of domain realism.
+- **Transparency:** Support transparency by providing common and inclusive terminology and a notion of domain realism for developing AI planning systems and AI planning domains.
-- **Scalability:** Adjust the level of realistic aspects granularity to align with the domain's specific requirements.
+- **Abstraction:** Enable adjusting the level of realistic aspects granularity to align with the domain's specific requirements.

 ## Engagement and Contribution